fhaag/formatmore/README.md

 - It ends with a closing square bracket `]`.
 - It may be followed by an optional question mark `?` to indicate that list formatting is optional.
 In this case, non-enumerable argument values will be formatted as specified while ignoring the list formatting options.
 (Without the optional marker, applying list formatting options to non-enumerable argument values will cause a `FormatException`.)

+Multiple list format elements may be used to format nested enumerables.

 ### Item Count

 If the item count is specified as a single integer number, it indicates the maximum number of items to output.